10 Fantastic Game of Thrones Filming Locations in Southern Spain

 3. Rounding off the Game of Thrones filming locations in Almería is Torre de la Mesa Roldán located in the town of Carboneras.
+It's very close to some of the best beaches in Almería as well.
 If I had been passing by this tower in the car I probably wouldn't have stopped because it doesn't look overly appealing compared to other Game of Thrones filming locations in southern Spain.
 The tower itself dates back to the mid-18th century, and was built during the reign of Charles III.
 It was meant to hold 24 cannons and be part of the Spanish defensive system along the coast, however it was eventually deemed useless due to its distance from the sea and its elevation.
 It's completely free to access the outside of the tower, but the inside is closed to the public.
 The tower takes on a similar physical appearance in season 6 of Game of Thrones, when we see the surrender to Daenerys of the Masters of Yunkai, Astapor, and Volantis who were at that time attacking Meereen.
 Although a Game of Thrones tour in Spain probably wouldn't stop at this tower, if you're out on your own road trip in Andalusia, you may as well stop for a few photos!

 4. Seville and the surrounding area were heavily used for filming some very dramatic Game of Thrones scenes, but before talking about Seville, I wanted to mention a couple of other important filming locations located in Córdoba.
 The city itself is a paradise for anyone who loves medieval history, and its old town has been declared a World Heritage Site.
 In terms of Game of Thrones filming in Córdoba itself, they used just one location and surprisingly no actors had to travel there thanks to the work of CGI.
 Puente Romano (Roman Bridge of Córdoba) was transformed into the Long Bridge of Volantis, which was lined with stalls where people could buy anything they needed.
 It's shown in season 5 when Tyrion and Varys were entering the city.
 This is another fantastic Game of Thrones filming location in southern Spain, and you can easily make a day out of visiting Córdoba as well.